open-edge-insights/eii-messagebus/EII_Message_Bus_User_Guide.md

 ### Configuration

-The EIS Message Bus is configured through a `key, value` pair interface.
+The EII Message Bus is configured through a `key, value` pair interface.
 The values can be objects, arrays, integers, floating point, boolean, or strings.
 The keys that are required to be available in the configuration are largly determined by the underlying protocol which the message bus will use.
 The